 Selects which transformations that are available at different optimization levels.
 When a transformation is available, you can enable or disable it by selecting its check box.
 Choose between:

 - Common subexpression elimination

-- Loop unrolling

 - Function inlining

 - Code motion

 - Type-based alias analysis

-- · Static clustering

-- Instruction scheduling
+- Clustering of variables

 - Cross call (subroutine abstraction)

 In a debug project the transformations are, by default, disabled.
 In a release project the transformations are, by default, enabled.